Sovereign-Labs/sovereign-sdk/module-system/README.md

 # Module System

 This directory contains an opinionated framework for building rollups with the Sovereign SDK.
 It aims to provide a "batteries included" development experience.
-Using the module system still allows you to customize key components of your rollup like its hash function and signature scheme, but it also forces you to rely on some reasonable default values for things like serialization schemes (Borsh), address formats (bech32), etc.
+Using the Module System still allows you to customize key components of your rollup like its hash function and signature scheme, but it also forces you to rely on some reasonable default values for things like serialization schemes (Borsh), address formats (bech32), etc.

-By developing with the module system, you get access to a suite of pre-built modules supporting common functions like generating accounts, minting and transferring tokens, and incentivizing sequencers.
+By developing with the Module System, you get access to a suite of pre-built modules supporting common functions like generating accounts, minting and transferring tokens, and incentivizing sequencers.
 You also get access to powerful tools for generating RPC implementations, and a powerful templating system for implementing complex state transitions.

 ## Modules: The Basic Building Block

-The basic building block of the module system is a `module`.
+The basic building block of the Module System is a `module`.
 Modules are structs in Rust, and are _required_ to implement the `Module` trait.
 You can find a complete tutorial showing how to implement a custom module [here](../examples/demo-nft-module/README.md).
 Modules typically live in their own crates (you can find a template [here](./module-implementations/module-template/)) so that they're easily re-usable.
 A typical struct definition for a module looks something like this: